YOU’VE GOT QUESTIONS, WE’VE GOT ANSWERS.

 Although there are also several protein-rich foods you can eat to increase your collagen intake, including beef, pork skin and bone broth, the problem is that these unprocessed sources of amino acids are comparatively difficult for your body to absorb.
 So, you’d need to consume an enormous amount of bone broth to have any impact on your collagen levels.

-Using a process called hydrolysation we break down the collagen into smaller pieces known as “peptides” which makes it easier for you to absorb.
+High-quality collagen supplements contain animal collagen.
+Using a process called hydrolysation, the collagen fibres are broken down into smaller chains known as “collagen peptides” which makes it more bioavailable – i.e. easier to absorb.
 This is why collagen peptides are also known as hydrolysed collagen.

 Does collagen help joints?